Carlos Santana Player Props: Pirates vs. Brewers

 - The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.12).

-- Brewers pitchers combine to allow 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- The Brewers rank 24th in baseball in home runs surrendered (91 total, 1.3 per game).

-- Teheran (1-2 with a 1.48 ERA and 16 strikeouts in 24 1/3 innings pitched) makes the start for the Brewers, his fifth of the season.
+- The Brewers are sending Miley (3-2) to the mound for his ninth start of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts through 41 2/3 innings pitched.

-- In his most recent outing on Saturday against the Oakland Athletics, the right-hander went seven innings, allowing one earned run while surrendering six hits.
+- His last time out came on Tuesday, May 16 against the St. Louis Cardinals, when the left-hander went 1 2/3 innings, surrendering one earned run while allowing just one hit.

-- The 32-year-old has an ERA of 1.48, with 5.9 strikeouts per nine innings, in four games this season.
-Opponents have a .233 batting average against him.
+- In eight games this season, the 36-year-old has an ERA of 3.67, with 5.2 strikeouts per nine innings.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.